Mārtiņš Gulbis: Coaching career

 In his debut season as a head coach Gulbis led Barons to Latvian league 2nd division title.
-In 2017 he led Barons to bronze medal in Latvian league and repeated it in 2018 at the helm of BK Jūrmala.
+In 2017, he led Barons to bronze medal in Latvian league and repeated it in 2018 at the helm of BK Jūrmala.
 With Jūrmala Gulbis also went to the Baltic Basketball League final in 2018.

 In 2020 Gulbis switched his career to women's club basketball when he was appointed the head coach of the legendary Latvian team TTT Rīga.
 In 2022 Gulbis led TTT to Euroleague Top8 finish.
 In 2024 TTT played in the EuroCup quarter-finals.

 Gulbis has been assistant and head coach of Latvian youth national teams in FIBA European championships.
 In 2019 he was appointed the head coach of Latvia women's national basketball team and led it for two years.
 He returned to the position in 2023.

 On June 3, 2024 Gulbis made a comeback to men's basketball, becoming the head coach of Latvian champs VEF Rīga.

+Following an unsuccessful 2025–26 season, in which VEF failed to win a medal in the Latvian Basketball League (LBL) for the first time since 2009, while also falling short of winning the Latvian Cup and the Latvian–Estonian Basketball League, Gulbis' contract was terminated.